ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

 With closed cohort analysis, we can examine results through the *Kaplan-Meier survival curve*, which allows us to calculate survival probabilities.
 In essence, the Kaplan-Meier survival curve provides a way to visualize the probability of surviving over time, accounting for time in small intervals.
-[Goel-MK-2010]_
+[Goel-MK-2010]_ We conducted a survival analysis in our simulation of multiple myeloma.

 .. todo::

-  - Expand on this section.
+  - Expand on this section (Are there other ways in which open vs. closed cohort analysis affects how we interpret our results?)
   - Link out to `survival analysis page <https://vivarium-research.readthedocs.io/en/latest/model_design/general_reference_material/survival_analysis/index.html>`_ when it's ready.